microsoft/onnxruntime/BUILD.md

 |Ubuntu 16.x  | YES          | YES         | Also supported on ARM32v7 (experimental) |
 |Mac OS X  | YES          | NO         |    |

-* Red Hat Enterprise Linux and CentOS are not supported.
-* Other version of Ubuntu might work but we don't support them officially.
 * GCC 4.x and below are not supported.

 ### OS/Compiler Matrix: